Macy Pohl, DSI Executive Director

 Stephanie Glowner, DSI Member Services Coordinator

-Stephanie attended Purdue University at Indianapolis earning a degree in Mechanical Engineering Technology and worked in the Quality Assurance field before early “retirement” to raise her three children while also providing childcare for several friends and family members.
+Stephanie attended Purdue University Indianapolis earning a degree in Mechanical Engineering Technology and worked in the Quality Assurance field before early “retirement” to raise her three children while also providing childcare for several friends and family members.
 After becoming involved with Down Syndrome Indiana after the birth of her daughter Katie, Stephanie states, “I continue to be truly grateful for the opportunity to officially work for our Down Syndrome Indiana families and treasure all the new experiences that have come along.”
-Stephanie resides in Beech Grove with husband Ray and three children.
+Stephanie resides in Beech Grove with husband Ray and children.

 Contact Stephanie Glowner at email@example.com.